dorkodu/sage/sage.md

 # <a name="conclusion">7</a> Conclusion

-In this paper, we present Sage, which is in simple terms, a new way of data retrieval and API design.
-We first give an overview, then introduce our design principles, concepts behind Sage; after that we dive deeply into the components, type system, introspection, validation, execution and response.
+In this paper, we present Sage, which is in simple terms, a new way of data exchange and API design.
+We first give an overview, then introduce principles, concepts behind Sage; after that we dive deeply into its components.
 We believe that Sage can perform well in terms of both developer experience and performance under heavy production-load because of its simplicity, lightness and flexibility.

-This paper can be interpreted as a whitepaper, or a proposal for the idea, or a not-officially-standardized specification.

 # <a name="references">8</a> References